THE Lemon and Birch BLOG

 Then I fit a larger branding package in, one starting every other month, and work it around the design intensive.
 I try to plan it so the two weeks of the design intensive are less intensive weeks of the full branding package, so the part when I’ll be doing refinements rather than the full on design work.

-Here’s a mini course I made about how I use it that you can access for free right now before I make some updates and turn it into a paid course.
+Here’s a Notion template and mini course I made that you can access for free

-As well as getting really organised with Notion, I have hired out for help on things like brand strategy for my own business and my end of year accounting!
+As well as getting really organised with Notion, I have hired out for help on things like brand strategy for my own business, my end of year accounting, and even creating a course platform.

 All of this just means there’s less in my already full head and I can concentrate on what I do best.
 Previously I really hesitated spending money on things but I’ve now seen how much time and headspace it’s given me!